-Board of Education Martin County West Schools Independent School District No. 2448 Sherburn, Minnesota

-This Executive Audit Summary and Management Report presents information which we believe is important to you as members of the school board.
+CliftonLarsonAllen LLP 2689 Commerce Drive Northwest, Suite 201 Rochester, MN 55901-2263 phone 507-280-2300 fax 507-280-2339 claconnect.com Board of Education Martin County West Schools Independent School District No. 2448 Sherburn, Minnesota This Executive Audit Summary and Management Report presents information which we believe is important to you as members of the school board.
 We encourage you to review the sections of this report, the audited financial statements, and the auditors' reports.
 We would be pleased to furnish additional information with respect to these suggestions and discuss this memorandum with you at your convenience.
 We wish to express our appreciation to the District for the courtesies, cooperation, and assistance extended to us during the course of our work.

-CliftonLarsonAllen LLP

-Craig W Expelyan

-Craig Popenhagen, CPA

-Principal

-MARTIN COUNTY WEST SCHOOLS INDEPENDENT SCHOOL DISTRICT NO. 2448 TABLE OF CONTENTS JUNE 30, 2023

-EXECUTIVE AUDIT SUMMARY 1

-FORMAL REQUIRED COMMUNICATIONS 2

-APPENDIX A

-FINANCIAL TRENDS OF YOUR DISTRICT 7

-EXECUTIVE AUDIT SUMMARY (EAS) FOR MARTIN COUNTY WEST SCHOOLS INDEPENDENT SCHOOL DISTRICT NO. 2448 YEAR ENDED JUNE 30, 2023
+CliftonLarsonAllen LLP Craig Popenhagen, CPA Principal MARTIN COUNTY WEST SCHOOLS INDEPENDENT SCHOOL DISTRICT NO. 2448 SHERBURN, MINNESOTA EXECUTIVE AUDIT SUMMARY (EAS) JUNE 30, 2024

-We prepared this Executive Audit Summary and Management Report in conjunction with our audit of the District's financial records for the year ended June 30, 2023.

-Audit Opinion

-The financial statements are fairly stated.
-We issued what is known as an unmodified (i.e., "clean") audit report.

-Internal Control Over Financial Reporting

-One deficiency in internal control over financial reporting was reported and was related to oversight of the financial reporting process.
+One deficiency in internal control over financial reporting was reported and related to oversight of the financial reporting process.
 This deficiency was considered to be a material weakness.

-Compliance and Other Matters (Yellow Book)

-No compliance issues were reported in our review of laws, regulations, contracts, and grants that could have significant financial implications to the District.
-Federal Program Compliance No findings were noted relating to compliance with Uniform Grant Guidance or internal controls over such compliance.
-Minnesota Legal Compliance No findings over Minnesota Legal Compliance were noted.
+Compliance and Other Matters (Yellow Book) No compliance issues were reported in our review of laws, regulations, contracts, and grants that could have significant financial implications to the District.
+Minnesota Legal Compliance No findings over Minnesota Legal Compliance were reported.